-If I start but do not submit an on-line application, the Bank may contact me/us using any of the contact details I supply to offer help completing it.
+If I start but do not submit an on-line application, the Bank may contact me/us using the contact method I/we nominate in the application to offer help completing it.
+This may happen within 24 hours after I/we last enter information into the application.
 If I/we do not submit the on-line application, the information in it will be kept for 28 days then destroyed.

 Hearing impaired customers with telephone typewriters can contact us on 13 36 77